-This is the result of the bankruptcy of several homebuilders, and the new found ultra conservatism of the survivors, like DR Horton (DHI), Lennar Homes (LEN), and Pulte Group (PHM).
+This is the result of the bankruptcy of several home builders, and the newfound ultra conservatism of the survivors, like D.R.
+Horton (DHI), Lennar Homes (LEN), and Pulte Group (PHM).

-Did I mention that all of this makes this sector a screaming "BUY", once the market moves into "RISK ON" mode later in the year?
+Did I mention that all of this makes this sector a screaming "BUY" once the market moves into "RISK ON" mode later in the year?

-Talk to any real estate agent and they will complain about the shortage of inventory (except in Chicago, the slowest growing market in the country).
+Talk to any real estate agent and he will complain about the shortage of inventory (except in Chicago, the slowest growing market in the country).